RockyPHER/RockyPHER/README.md

 I love building solutions and making aesthetic sites with pretty animations.

-My currently goal is to complete my portfolion and my github profile until the end of this year (31/12/2023)
+My currently goal is to complete my portfolio and my github profile until the end of this year (31/12/2023)

 - 🧠 Learning the ins and outs of software development.
 - 🧪 Using GitHub to showcase my projects and experiments in programming.